macmpi/berryboot-scripts/Lakka/README.md

 ### supported features:
-- Software update through Lakka UI (note: updated image will automatically be patched with latest patch version available)
+- ~~Software update through Lakka UI~~ (note: updated image will automatically be patched with latest patch version available) will work as soon as a [longstanding Lakka/RetroArch bug](https://github.com/libretro/Lakka-LibreELEC/issues/281) is fixed...
 - patch log available in system journal